csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 #.
 Hit "Replace All" and note the modifications in your program.
 #.
 As you can see, this is a really useful feature of your IDE, but also a really dangerous one.
 If you were to replace all the `*` characters with `!` in all the programs we wrote so far, what could possibly go wrong?

+[^noteonMonod]: If you are using Monodevelop and are prompted with the message

+    ```text
+    Your project does not reference ".NETFramework,Version=v4.7" in the "TargetFrameworks" property of your project file and then re-run NuGet restore.
+    ```

+    Then, do the following: in the project in monodevelop, right click on the project, go to options, go to general, and change the target framework to the appropriate framework version described in the error.
+Clean the solution then go to the project's folder.
+Delete both the bin and obj folders.
+Build solution and run it.